patrickbwarren/qgis3-survex-import/README.md

 and `*declination <specified>` commands, limit the scope of the latter by bracketing them in `*begin` and `*end` statements;

-* for certain `*cs out` choices the 'interchange data' order is (northing, easting) rather than the more usual (easting, northing).
-An example is
+* for certain `*cs out` choices the 'interchange data' order is the 'wrong way around', _i.e._ (northing, easting) rather than the more usual (easting, northing).
+An example is [EPSG:3042](https://spatialreference.org/ref/epsg/etrs89-etrs-tm30/) (see above), which is ostensibly the same as [EPSG:25830](https://spatialreference.org/ref/epsg/25830/) and indeed
-[EPSG:3042](https://spatialreference.org/ref/epsg/etrs89-etrs-tm30/)
-(see above), which is ostensibly the same as [EPSG:25830](https://spatialreference.org/ref/epsg/25830/) and indeed